Crannog at Garrison West

 Planning a Visit

-Crannog at Garrison West is located at 4 Cameron Square, Fort William PH33 6AJ, a short walk from the town centre and the main visitor infrastructure.
-The move from the Town Pier means the restaurant now operates within the Garrison West pub building, which gives it a different character from a standalone seafood specialist: the setting is pub-warm rather than restaurant-formal, which affects the booking dynamic and the appropriate approach to a visit.
-Groups, families, and solo travellers passing through are all plausible configurations.
+Crannog at Garrison West is located at 4 Cameron Square, Fort William PH33 6AJ.
+The move from the Town Pier means the restaurant now operates within the Garrison West pub building, which gives it a different character from a standalone seafood specialist.
+Groups, families, and solo travellers are all welcome.
 The specials board changes with supply, so flexibility on ordering is rewarded.
 Crannog has been operating since 1989, and the consistency of the sourcing model over that period is the most reliable indicator of what to expect.

 Fast Comparison